nikola-ebenbeck/portfolio/_portfolio/1_schoolsystem.md

 ---
-title: "Simulating Inclusive School Systems"
+title: "Inclusive School Systems"
-excerpt: "This project investigates how school systems can be structurally transformed toward inclusion.
-Using school statistics and geographic data, we analyze current structures and simulate the future effects of reforms — such as closing special schools — on student placement, resource allocation, and school access."
+excerpt: "This project investigates structural, systemic ans spatial aspects and effects of inclusive education in school systems.
+Using school statistics and geographic data, we analyze current structures and simulate the future effects of reforms."
 collection: portfolio
 header:
   teaser: /portfolio/images/System1.png